LudwigEnglbrecht/sauvegardeEX/README.md

 Every linux client is running a cdpfglclient which sends the data to the cdpfglserver, whenever a file changes, which is running on the same linux machine as the cdp-forensic-webserver.

 It is important to mention that in this version the focus is not on the recovery of data on the client, but on the further processing of the file states on a server.
-For this purpose, a client version was also installed on the computer where the server is running next to the newly developed web server.
+For this purpose, a client version ("CDP Restore-Client") was also installed on the computer where the server is running next to the newly developed web server.
 The following graphic shows the new architecture.

 ![](https://github.com/meinlschmidt/cdp-forensic-webserver/raw/dabb7ede899235f7db47df657aa3562ccae37f72/architecture.png)